Whatever your plans are today, Memorial Day, please remember to honor the sacrifices of America's fallen military heroes.

 According to William's military records, he stood 6 feet, 1 inch tall and also had a light complexion, blue eyes and dark hair.
 He is buried in the Easley family cemetery near Harrisonville in Shelby County, Kentucky.

-He was a successful real estate agent before the war, but he began showing signs of what is now called post-traumatic stress disorder shortly after returning home and worked the rest of his life doing manual labor.
+After the war, he began showing signs of what is now called post-traumatic stress disorder and could not do much more than manual labor.

 Finally, in 1902, he was admitted by court order to the Federal Soldiers Home in St. James, Missouri.